-An MCIT of 2% of the gross income shall be imposed beginning on the fourth taxable year immediately following the year in which a company commences business operations.
+CREATE also provides that the MCIT for both domestic and resident foreign corporations have been decreased to 1% from July 1, 2020 until June 30, 2023.
+Thereafter, the MCIT rate shall revert back to 2%.
+The MCIT rate is imposed on the gross income beginning on the fourth taxable year immediately following the year in which a company commences business operations.
 The MCIT is payable when it is greater than the computed RCIT and shall be paid in lieu of the RCIT.